Privacy and Cookies

 What We Do with Your Information

-Data related to quote requests: When you submit a request for a quote for services or use contact forms on our websites, through communication using telephone, email, post, mobile text or 3rd party online technology as part of the process of doing business, we collect the personal information you give us such as your name, address, phone and email address as part of the process of doing business.
+Data related to quote or purchase requests: We do not store credit card details nor do we share financial details with any 3rd parties.
+When you submit a request for a quote for services or use contact forms on our websites, through communication using telephone, email, post, mobile text or 3rd party online technology as part of the process of doing business, we collect the personal information you give us such as your name, address, phone and email address as part of the process of doing business.
+For more information about our Payment Terms, please read out Terms and Conditions.

 Analytics: When you browse our website, through Google Analytics and/or WordPress, we also automatically receive your computer’s internet protocol (IP) address in order to provide us with information that helps us learn about your browser and operating system.